 How the Tenant Screening Process Works with LeaseRunner?

-LeaseRunner offers a streamlined and efficient explanation of what is a tenant screening report and how this screening process works, designed to assist landlords in making informed leasing decisions.
+LeaseRunner offers a streamlined and efficient explanation of what a tenant screening report is and how this screening process works, designed to assist landlords in making informed leasing decisions.
 By integrating various components such as credit screening, criminal background checks, and eviction history, LeaseRunner simplifies the apartment screening process.

 Step 1.
 Initiate the Screening